renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/kubernetes/_index.md

 After you have logged in, select your default project and zone.
 After you have logged in, select your default project and zone.
 Use one of the following GCP projects:

-- `gitlab-internal-153318`: Use this project for general development and testing.
+- `khulnasoft-internal-153318`: Use this project for general development and testing.
-- `gitlab-qa-resources`: Use this project for composing and running the [Auto DevOps](https://github.com/khulnasoft-lab/khulnasoft/-/tree/master/qa/qa/specs/features/browser_ui/7_configure/auto_devops) tests.
+- `khulnasoft-qa-resources`: Use this project for composing and running the [Auto DevOps](https://github.com/khulnasoft-lab/khulnasoft/-/tree/master/qa/qa/specs/features/browser_ui/7_configure/auto_devops) tests.

 Next, install `kubectl` as a component of `gcloud` :